mailsac/mailsac-integration-test-java/README.md

 [         0 tests failed          ]
 ```

+The first section of output shows the name of the unit test (`tests truth`) and the test names (`true equals true` and
+`false equals false`).
+The checkmark next to the test name indicates it was successful.

+The second section of output shows a summary of the test results.

 ### Testing Using Build Tools

 Testing from build automation tools, like Maven, is another option.
 In many ways, using build tools is the best option.
-For instance, they provide a standard directory layout that encourages better development practices.
+For instance, they provide a standard directory layout that encourages industry standard naming conventions.

-Maven, for example, abstracts many underlying mechanisms allowing developers to run a single command for validating, compiling, testing, packaging, verifying, installing, and deploying.
+Maven abstracts many underlying mechanisms allowing developers to run a single command for validating, compiling, testing,
+packaging, verifying, installing, and deploying code.

 This section will describe how to set up Maven for building, managing, and testing a project.

-1. Navigate to the [Apache Maven download page](https://maven.apache.org/download.cgi) and follow its [installation instructions](https://maven.apache.org/install.html).
-If you have Homebrew you can just run: `brew install maven`.
+1. Navigate to the [Apache Maven download page](https://maven.apache.org/download.cgi) and follow the
+   [installation instructions](https://maven.apache.org/install.html).
+If you have Homebrew you can install Maven using
+   the command: `brew install maven`.

-2. After installing Maven, run on the command-line:
+2. After installing Maven, run on the command-line to initialize the directory `mailsac-integration-test-java` as a maven

-    `mvn archetype:generate -DgroupId=com.mailsac.api -DartifactId=mailsac-integration-test-java -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false`
+    managed project:

+    ```zsh
+    mvn archetype:generate \
+        -DgroupId=com.mailsac.api \
+        -DartifactId=mailsac-integration-test-java \
+        -DarchetypeArtifactId=maven-archetype-quickstart \
+        -DarchetypeVersion=1.4 \
+        -DinteractiveMode=false
+    ```

 3. Navigate into the directory: `cd mailsac-integration-test-java`

-4. Make the following changes to the `pom.xml` file:
+4. Update the `<dependencies>` and `<build>` sections of `pom.xml` with the following xml.

     ```xml
     <!-- ... -->